itenium-be/blog-posts/dotnet/2024-03-13-testing-frameworks.md

 A test stops running as soon as an assertion fails.
 But sometimes it is handy that all assertions still run so that you have more context to pinpoint the exact problem.
-Both xUnit and NUnit have a mecanism to do this.
+Both xUnit and NUnit have a mechanism to do this.

 ```c#
 // xUnit